gisce/orakWlum-docker/README.md

   - logs are saved to `logs/redis`

+### Auxiliar elements

+- `frontend-src`
+  - used to compile the requested version of the frontend inside `volumes/frontend`, the one that will be served by the `frontend`
+- `nginx-gen`
+  - used to prepare the `nginx` configuration based on our composition, it uses the `config/nginx/nginx.tmpl` template
+- `letsencrypt-nginx-proxy-companion`
+  - used to simplify the _let's encrypt_ management
+  - it review and ensure that the defined SSL certificates are up to date at `volumes/nginx/certs`

 ## Build a new okW image

 Use ```build_new_version.sh``` util to deploy new releases of the orakWlum!